davidmreed/amaxa/README.md

 A small number of additional API calls are used on each operation to obtain schema information for the org.

+## Example Data and Test Suites

+Two example data suites and operation definition files are included with Amaxa in the `assets` directory.
+See `about.md` in each directory for information about what the data suite includes and tests and how to use it.

 ## Limitations, Known Issues, and Future Plans

  - Amaxa will not operate correctly in very high data volume environments (approaching the limits of a single Bulk API job/hundreds of thousands of records in a single sObject).
 Future work to use the `salesforce-bulk` library will rectify this issue.